 Medications approved for certain people with IBS include:

 - Alosetron (Lotronex).
 Alosetron is designed to relax the colon and slow the movement of waste through the lower bowel.
-Alosetron can be prescribed only by doctors enrolled in a special program, is intended for severe cases of diarrhea-predominant IBS in women who haven't responded to other treatments, and isn't approved for use by men.
-It has been linked to rare but important side effects, so it should only be considered when other treatments aren't successful.
+It can be prescribed only by providers enrolled in a special program.
+Alosetron is intended only for severe cases of diarrhea-predominant IBS in women who haven't responded to other treatments.
+It is not approved for use by men.
+Alosetron has been linked to rare but important side effects, so it should only be considered when other treatments aren't successful.

 - Eluxadoline (Viberzi).
-Eluxadoline can ease diarrhea by reducing muscle contractions and fluid secretion in the intestine, and increasing muscle tone in the rectum.
+Eluxadoline can ease diarrhea by reducing muscle contractions and fluid secretion in the intestine.
+It also helps increase muscle tone in the rectum.
 Side effects can include nausea, abdominal pain and mild constipation.
 Eluxadoline has also been associated with pancreatitis, which can be serious and more common in certain individuals.

 - Rifaximin (Xifaxan).
 This antibiotic can decrease bacterial overgrowth and diarrhea.